Last updated on June 7th, 2026 at 05:50 am

 What If Your Creditors Object?

 You file a motion to sell.
-The trustee reviews it and says “yes.”
-Then a creditor—usually a credit card company or debt collector—files an objection.
+The trustee says yes.
+Then a creditor — usually a credit card company or debt collector — files an objection.

+What actually happens: The judge sets a hearing (usually 2–3 weeks after the objection).
+Your attorney and the trustee show up.
+The creditor might send a lawyer, or they might not — many don’t bother for smaller cases.
 The judge will want to know: Is the sale price fair market value?
 Is the debtor getting a square deal?
 Does selling actually help the plan?
 In almost every case I’ve seen, judges approve the sale.
-Why?
-Because creditors are already getting more (sale proceeds go to the plan) than they would in a Chapter 7 liquidation.
+Creditors are already getting more (sale proceeds go to the plan) than they would in a Chapter 7 liquidation.

-How you handle it: Your attorney addresses the objection by showing comparable sales (market analysis), documenting the property condition, and proving fair market value.
+Your attorney addresses the objection by showing comparable sales, documenting property condition, and proving fair market value.
 If the creditor argues the price is low, the judge asks: “Would you buy it at that price?”
 Usually, they won’t answer.

 Real talk: Creditor objections are noise.
 They rarely block sales.
 They delay them, and that’s frustrating, but the courts are generally pro-sale because it moves the plan forward.